-Cobalt in earthworms from a semi-natural sampling site (Solling) and an anthropogenic influenced area (Dübener Heide)
+Cobalt in earthworms from the semi-natural sampling site Solling and the anthropogenic influenced area Dübener Heide

 Significant differences in cobalt levels at both sampling sites